leoo-c1/FPGA-Design-Library/README.md

 | | `dig_sel[3]` | **PIN_137** | Digit 4 Select (Active Low) |

 ### UART Communication Interface
 To communicate with the board via UART, an external USB-to-Serial converter is used.
-The FPGA logic voltage is 3.3V, so the adapter must be configured correctly to avoid damaging the pins (on the
+The FPGA logic voltage is 3.3V, so the adapter must be configured correctly to avoid damaging the pins (on the XC4464, the onboard switch can be set to 3.3V to achieve this).

 **Hardware Adapter:**\
 [Duinotech Arduino Compatible USB to Serial Adaptor (XC4464)](https://www.jaycar.com.au/duinotech-arduino-compatible-usb-to-serial-adaptor/p/XC4464) | [XC4464 Manual](https://media.jaycar.com.au/product/resources/XC4464_manualMain_74523.pdf)